Share this on...

-One might believe that traveling over 5,000 miles west of New York, and over the Pacific, the quest to find really superb Chinese food, might become simplified.
+One might believe that by traveling over 5,000 miles west of New York, and over the Pacific, the quest to find really superb Chinese food, might become simplified.
 However, on a recent trip to the islands of Kauai and Oahu, in the state of Hawaii, I discovered that while Polynesian food was plentiful, and although China was about the same distance from Hawaii as New York, it wasn’t quite so simple.
 But, isn’t that what makes it a Quest?

 Having previously gone to Chinese restaurants in England, Scotland, France, Amsterdam, Germany, Iceland, etc., it was time to experience one, in the 50th state.
 On Oahu, chains such as P.F.
 Chang’s, and Panda takeout were plentiful, but of very little interest to me.
 However, on Kauai, on Kuhio Ave, nestled between gift shops, surfboard stores, clothing stores, and jewelry stores, as well as a number of restaurants, this easy–to–miss Chinese restaurant, drew me and Mee Pee Wee C (a.k.a.
 The Wife) in.
-Don’t ask me why, because the exterior had a fruit stand and a variety of coconut drinks, and only if you paid attention, you noticed this restaurant called the “House of Noodles”.
+Don’t ask me why, because the exterior had a fruit stand and a variety of coconut drinks, and only if you paid attention, you notice this restaurant called the “House of Noodles”.

 Portions were quite large and generous, and especially by Hawaii prices, quite reasonable.
 There was so much food that we took home lots of leftovers, which we continued to enjoy.
 The telling point is that we went back for a second lunch during that week, and the food continued to be delicious!